gauravdgreat/findyouritems/README.md

 Open your browser and navigate to http://localhost:3000.

-Usage
+💻 Usage
-Sign Up: Create an account by visiting the signup page.
+Sign Up: Head to the signup page to create your account.
-Log In: Access the login page and enter your credentials.
+Log In: Access the login page to enter your credentials.
-Submit a Report: Navigate to the report pages to submit lost or found items.
+Submit a Report: Visit the report pages to submit details about lost or found items.
-View Reports: Browse the home page to view reported items and use the search functionality to find specific items.
+View Reports: Browse the home page to view reported items and use the search feature to find specific items.
-Folder Structure
+📁 Folder Structure
 public/ – Contains static files (HTML, CSS, JS) index.html – Home page login.html – Login page